-We envisioned that nidulaxanthone A (5) and other possible dimers (vide infra) may be derived from nidulalin A (1) by endo-selective dimerization with facial selectivity anti to the sterically demanding ester groups.
-Nidulalin A (1) may be accessed from the tricyclic scaffold 8 which can be further synthesized from the known substrate 9^7 and a diene or diene equivalent via Diels-Alder cycloaddition to maximize efficiency (Figure 2).
-However, in our experiments we did not observe reactivity of butadiene or equivalents (e.g. sulfolene) in [4+2] cycloaddition with 9 under a variety of conditions.8 With these observations in hand, together with the successful silvloxy benzopyrylium addition chemistry developed by our group,9 we changed our approach to evaluate an indirect pathway to construct the two-key C-C bonds (Scheme 1).
+We envisioned that nidulaxanthone A (5) may be derived from nidulalin A (1) by endo-selective dimerization with facial selectivity anti to the sterically demanding ester groups.
+Nidulalin A (1) may be accessed from the tricyclic scaffold 8 which can be further synthesized from the known substrate $9^8$ and a diene or diene equivalent via Diels-Alder cycloaddition to maximize efficiency (Figure 2).
+However, in our experiments we did not observe reactivity of butadiene or equivalents (e.g. sulfolene) in [4+2] cycloaddition with 9 under a variety of conditions.
+9 With these observations in hand, together with the successful silvloxy benzopyrylium addition chemistry developed by our laboratory, 10 we changed our approach to evaluate an indirect pathway to construct the two-key C-C bonds (Scheme 1A).
 We envisioned altering our previously employed siloxybenzopyrylium generation protocol to prepare an activated allyloxybenzopyrylium reagent.
-To implement this approach, we evaluated use of in situprepared allyl triflate10 to replace trialkylsilyl triflates for activation of chromone ester 9.
+To implement this approach, we evaluated use of in situ-prepared allyl triflate to replace trialkylsilyl triflates for activation of chromone ester 9.
 We reasoned that if allyl triflate can activate the protected chromone ester, then allyloxy chromenone 12 could be generated directly without intermediacy of siloxy chromenone 14.
-Although such applications of allyl triflate11 have not been reported, the strong affinity of this reagent towards heteroatoms drew our attention for application in the current synthesis.
+Although such applications of allyl triflate have not been reported, the strong affinity of this reagent towards heteroatoms drew our attention for application in the current synthesis.